not-fl3/macroquad/README.md

 ### Setting up a macroquad project

-Macroquad is a normal rust dependencie, therefore an empty macroquad project may be created with:
+Macroquad is a normal rust dependency, therefore an empty macroquad project may be created with:

 ```bash
 # Create empty cargo project
 cargo init --bin
 ```

-Add macroquad as a dependencie to Cargo.toml:
+Add macroquad as a dependency to Cargo.toml:
 ```toml

 [dependencies]
 macroquad = "0.3"
 ```

-Put some macroquad code to `main.rs`:
+Put some macroquad code in `src/main.rs`:
-`src/main.rs`:
 ```rust
 use macroquad::prelude::*;